 Using the ski manufacturer’s recommendation is the easiest method to determine the correct length for your classic cross-country skis.

 That’s the option I recommend most.
 That is, unless you’re a more advanced skier and/or have a cross-country ski shop nearby with knowledgeable staff.
+At those shops with those expert staff, there’s a good chance that they have a flex test machine to determine the exactly correct ski for your body weight and skiing style.
+However, these are far a few and usually not required for your average cross-country skier.

 Using the manufacturer’s recommendation is also the only option you have if you’re forced to buy skis online.
 The trick is actually finding those recommendation charts.
 For some reason, manufacturers don’t generally post them on their websites.
 So, you’ll have to use one provided by a cross-country ski shop online.